 Inspectors must not include information that could lead to the identification of an alleger or confidential source if applicable.

 Inspectors should ensure that reports are issued no later than 30 calendar days after inspection completion or 45 calendar days for team inspections.
-Extensions may be granted as necessary with approval from the responsible ivision irector.
+Extensions may be granted as necessary with approval from the responsible Division Director.

 NOTE: Inspection completion is typically the day of the exit meeting.